Business routes of Interstate 90: Moses Lake loop

 Interstate 90 Business is a business loop of Interstate 90 in Moses Lake.
 It runs from a diamond interchange at exit 176 on I-90 at Washington Route 171 then continues along West Broadway Avenue to South Division Street where it becomes East Broadway Avenue.
-After South Balsam Street, the street name changes again to South Pioneer Way, only for Route 171 to make a left turn onto a new segment of East Broadway Avenue, while BL-90 curves from northeast to south-southeast.
+After South Balsam Street, the street name changes again to South Pioneer Way, only for Route 171 to make a left turn onto a new segment of East Broadway Avenue, while I-90 BL curves from northeast to south-southeast.
 After East Hill Avenue, the road curves more directly southeast, and later intersects Washington Route 17, which joins the route in a concurrency until finally reaching I-90 at exit 179, which is a diamond interchange with a south to east loop ramp.

 Ritzville spur

 Interstate 90 Business is a business spur (incomplete loop) of Interstate 90 in Ritzville, Washington, running through the city along the former alignment of U.S. Route 10, only connecting to I-90 at its west end.
 The business route is also signed with highway shields commemorating historic US 10.
 Historic US 10 continues east of the Ritzville city line for another 9 mi before terminating at Interstate 90.